josephwright/josephwright.github.io/_posts/2018-12-09-floating-point-calculations-in-latex.md

 easier: rather than having to shuffle everything a piece at a time, it is possible to use inline expressions for quite a lot of the work.

-Another key technical aspect is expandablity.
+Another key technical aspect is expandability.
 This is useful for some aspects of TeX work, particularly anywhere that it 'expects a number': only expansion is allowed in such places.